ritalaezza/gym-agx/README.md

 ## Getting Started

-To install the environment, just go to the gym-agx folder and run the command:
+To install the environment, just go to the folder containing the gym-agx folder and run the command:

 ```
-pip install -e
+pip install -e gym-agx
 ```

 This will install the gym environment.
 Now, you can use your gym environment with the following: